cameronking4/github-repo-tavily-ai-search/README.md

 ![screenrun-05-11-2024-20-38-17](https://github.com/cameronking4/github-repo-tavily-ai-search/assets/35708477/7d553860-bce0-4864-b648-6eeddf6f9f82)

 Here lives the code for an AI-powered search engine to find the best github repo to start your project.
 Use Tavily AI API to retrieve, score and analyze search results from Github.
-Find the perfect starter template simply by searching "Next.js shadcn dashboa
+Find the perfect starter template simply by searching "Next.js shadcn dashboard".
+Results are rendered beautifully with Vercel AI SDK Generative UI.

 ## 🧱 Stack (Adapted from Next.js Morphic template)